real2two/real2two/README.md

 #### 🤖 Discordeno v19 Bot Template (mini-project)

-A scalable Discord bot template dedicated to improving the developer experience.
+A scalable Discord bot template dedicated to improving developer experience.

-This template is going to be used on Discord bots I created, such as Custom RPG.
+This template is going to be used on Discord bots I create.

 - GitHub: https://github.com/real2two/discordeno-template